felixlinker/draft-linker-digital-emblem/draft-linker-digital-emblem.md

 ## Legal and Historical Background

-The Geneva Conventions and their *additional protocols* (APs) constitute the core of IHL and establish legal rules on the conduct of armed conflict.
+The Geneva Conventions and their *Additional Protocols* (APs) constitute the core of IHL and establish legal rules on the conduct of armed conflict.
-These rules codify the meaning and usage of protective emblems, namely, the red cross, crescent, and crystal, permitting *protected parties* (PPs) to mark their assets, such as vehicles, personnel, or buildings with these signs during armed conflicts.
+These Conventions and Protocol establish the meaning and usage of protective emblems, namely, the red cross, crescent, and crystal.

+The emblems have can have a protective and an indicative function.
+In its protective function, parties to conflict may apply an emblem to assets that exclusively undertake medical functions, such as vehicles, personnel, or buildings.
-These markings inform other parties about an asset's affiliation with the International Red Cross and Red Crescent Movement (*indicative* use), or about an asset's protected status under IHL (*protective* use).
+These emblems inform other parties that they must not be attacked.
+In its indicative function, an emblem signals affiliation with the International Red Cross and Red Crescent Movement.
-Actors bound by IHL must respect an asset's protected status and not attack it, except in very limited circumstances.

 Since 1949, the Geneva Conventions have been amended and extended.
-AP I, for example, contains additional regulations on how PPs could communicate their status using technical means, like radar transponders and radio signals.
+AP I contains additional regulations on how parties to conflict could communicate their status using technical means, like radar transponders and radio signals.
-Recognizing that technology may progress rapidly, AP I allows for the ICRC to convene state experts to review and suggest updates to the technical means by which the PPs may be identified.
+Recognizing that technology may progress rapidly, the amendment process for AP I is streamlined.
-In order to initiate discussions among states, the ICRC proposed the idea of a digital emblem on an international stage. <!-- TODO: Cite report -->
+For example, this process could begin through expert consultations by the ICRC.

 ## Problem Domain